ChristianthomasBADOLO/ELT_Pipeline/README.md

 - Utilization of Power BI to create reports and visualizations from collected data

-## Airflow DAG Structure
-(Add here a description of your Airflow DAG structure, the tasks it includes, and how they are sequenced)

 ## Next Steps
 - Finalize Snowflake integration
 - Develop Power BI dashboards for data analysis